 Views: 31 paul young

-This video shows the Top 10 countries with highest GDP from 2018 to 2100.
-The projected GDP ranking includes countries such as United States, China, India, Japan, France, etc. It also shows how Asia will dominate the economy while Europe starts to fall slowly.
-Gross Domestic Product (GDP) is a monetary measure of the market value of all the final goods and services produced in a period of time, often annually or quarterly.
+This video shows the Top 10 countries with highest GDP from 1960 to 2017.
+This country GDP ranking includes countries such as, United States, China, Japan, Germany, United Kingdom, etc. Gross Domestic Product (GDP) is a monetary measure of the market value of all the final goods and services produced in a period of time, often annually or quarterly.
 Nominal GDP estimates are commonly used to determine the economic performance of a whole country or region, and to make international comparisons.
-Support Us on Patreon: https://www.patreon.com/wawamustats Facebook: https://www.facebook.com/wawamustats Instagram: https://www.instagram.com/wawamustats Twitter: https://twitter.com/statswawamu Historical Top 10 Country GDP Ranking (Part 1): https://youtu.be/wykaDgXoajc Data Taken from: https://pardee.du.edu/ Subscribe here: https://www.youtube.com/wawamustats?sub_confirmation=1
+Twitter: twitter.com/wawamustats Facebook: fb.me/wawamustats Data Taken from: https://www.worldbank.org Future Top 10 Country GDP Ranking (Part 2): https://youtu.be/T9l2yCH5wBk Subscribe here: https://www.youtube.com/wawamustats?sub_confirmation=1

 Let’s take a look at the potential market movers for this week’s and month’s final trading day.
 A couple of publications open this agenda at 7 o’clock in the morning and the UK Nationwide House Price Index for November is one of them.
 Prices were flat in October after rising by a downwardly revised point 2% in September.
 German Retail Sales for October is the other release scheduled at 7 AM.
 Sales were up by one tenth of a percent month on month in September and this follows two months in the red.
 Swiss KOF Economic Barometer for November follows an hour later.
 Barometer slipped in October to 100.1 and it has been hovering around its long term average for most of this year.
 Then we have a couple of updates regarding the Euro Zone economy at 10 AM, including Flash inflation stats for November.
 Annual inflation accelerated to 2.2% in October, which is the highest level since 2012.
 Euro Zone Unemployment Rate for October is the other publication out at this time.
 Jobless rate was unchanged at 8.1% in September, but markets mostly expect it to edge lower this time around.
 Canadian Gross Domestic Product for September could shake up the Loonie Dollar at 1:30 PM GMT.
 Real gross domestic product rose for a seventh consecutive month, edging up by one tenth of a percent in August.
 Growth was concentrated in oil and gas extraction and finance and insurance.
 Canadian Industrial Product and Raw Materials Price Indexes for October will be published at the same time.
 Industrial product prices rose by one tenth of a percent in September, while Raw Material Prices dropped by close to 1%.
 US Chicago PMI For November wraps up this calendar at a quarter to 3 PM GMT.
 Business barometer has now declined for three months in a row.
 New orders were at the lowest level since early 2017 and delivery times were up to the longest in more than a decade.
 I’m Jack Everitt and you’ve been watching the Dukascopy Economic Calendar for Friday.
 You can view this video and the full video archive on the Dukascopy TV page: http://www.dukascopy.com/tv/en/#263599 Смотрите Dukascopy TV на вашем языке: http://www.youtube.com/user/dukascopytvrussian 用您的语言观看杜高斯贝电视: http://www.youtube.com/user/dukascopytvchinese Miren Dukascopy TV en su idioma: http://www.youtube.com/user/dukascopytvspanish Schauen Sie Dukascopy TV in Ihrer Sprache: http://www.youtube.com/user/dukascopytvgerman Regardez la Dukascopy TV dans votre langue: http://www.youtube.com/user/dukascopytvfrench Veja a TV Dukascopy na sua língua: http://www.youtube.com/user/dukascopytvpt